watery-desert/swipeable_tile/README.md

 ),
 ```

 3. `SwipeableTile.swipeToTigger` This is exactly the same as `SwipeableTile` but instead of dismiss it, it will tigger an action.
-The Tile will return back to initial position when maximum drag reaches `swipeThreshold`
+The tile will return back to initial position when maximum drag reaches `swipeThreshold`

 4. `SwipeableTile.swipeToTiggerCard` This is exactly the same as `SwipeableTile.card` but instead of dismiss it, it will tigger an action.
 The tile will return back to initial position when maximum drag reaches `swipeThreshold`